open-quantum-safe/liboqs/README.md

 		ninja

 	Various options can be passed to `cmake` to disable algorithms, use different implementations, specify whether to use OpenSSL, etc..
 All supported options are listed in the `.CMake/alg-support.cmake` file, and can be viewed by running `cmake -LAH ..` in the `build` directory`.
 All subsequent instructions assume we are in this directory.

+If the build fails on macOS, you might have to run `cmake -GNinja -DCMAKE_BUILD_TYPE="Debug .."` before calling `ninja`.

 3. The main build result is `lib/liboqs.a`, a static library.
 There are also a variety of programs built under the `tests` directory: